 Every step of Canterbury's 150+-year history has been the result of generous people’s gifts, both large and small.
 It began back in 1855, when Matilda Caniff bequeathed $1,500 to St. Paul’s Church in Detroit, “for the purpose of erecting a hospital for the poor … to be called St. Luke’s Hospital.”
 Today, that modest amount is the equivalent of $3 million.

 Over the years, the hospital cared for all patients equally, regardless of station in life, ability to pay, race or creed.
 At the same time, Good Samaritans allowed St. Luke’s Hospital and Church Home to move from Detroit to Highland Park at the turn of the last century, and then to Waterford in the early 1990s.

 While our name has changed, our mission remains steadfast: Guided by a rich tradition of respect for people of all faiths, to offer the highest quality of housing and health care for today’s and tomorrow’s seniors.

 Most recently, a $1 million gift will enable Canterbury to move forward with our Memory Care Community and other enhancements to The Pavilion Health and Rehabilitation Center.

 Giving at Canterbury moves well beyond capital campaigns.
 It is woven deeply in the fabric of our residents’ lives through a variety of special funds and a multitude of caring volunteers.

 For example, our Good Samaritan Fund provides financial support to qualified residents to help keep them at Canterbury when their resources have been exhausted.

-Kristie Arsens, Director of HR & Interim Director of Development, would be happy to meet or speak with you to answer your questions about financial giving opportunities.
-You may email her at firstname.lastname@example.org.
+Kim Clayton, Director of Fund Development, would be happy to meet or speak with you to answer your questions about financial giving opportunities.
+You may contact her at 248-674-5323 or firstname.lastname@example.org.

 GOOD SAMARITAN FUND